 Greetings from the Dean

-Agriculture-related education and research institutions at Kyushu University consist of the Faculty of Agriculture (research body comprising the faculty members), the Graduate School of Bioresource and Bioenvironmental Sciences (graduate education body), and the School of Agriculture (undergraduate education body).
+Agriculture-related education and research institutions at Kyushu University consist of the Faculty of Agriculture (research body comprising faculty members), the Graduate School of Bioresource and Bioenvironmental Sciences (graduate education body), and the School of Agriculture (undergraduate education body).

 0001.jpg